matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   const changeTx = await governance.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
     // Passing the necessary ETH `value` to cover the fee for the operation.
     value: baseCost,
+    // The `baseCost` for the transaction depends on the gas price,
+    // so it is important to pass it as well here. gasPrice
   });

   // Waiting until the L1 transaction is complete.